 A transfer case is a part of a four-wheel drive system found in four-wheel drive and all-wheel-drive vehicles.
 The transfer case receives power from the transmission and sends it to both the front and rear axles.
 While a set of gears can do this, the majority of transfer cases manufactured today are chain driven.
 The transfer case is connected to the transmission and also to the front and rear axles using drive shafts.
 Trust the automotive experts at Turn Key Auto Repair Service for all your transmission repairs.

 The differential transfers the engine power to the wheels.
 One important function of the differential is to pass on power to the wheels while allowing them to rotate at different speeds – thus the name differential.
 When turning, the outer wheels travel a larger distance than the inner wheels do (also the front wheels travel a longer distance than the rear wheels).
 This means that all four wheels move at different speeds during a turn and this is where the differential comes in to help.
-To make sure your vehicle’s differentials are working correctly, have them checked regularly.
+Because differentials critical in keeping your vehicle working correctly, you should have them checked regularly.
 Contact Turn Key Truck & Auto today for differentials examination and servicing.

 A driveline is a part of your motor vehicle that connects the engine and the transmission to the wheel axles.
 The driveline consists of the parts of the powertrain less the engine and transmission.
 When energy cannot transfer from the engine to the wheel axels, failure of the driveline means that the car would not moves.
 Therefore, make sure that your vehicle’s driveline is regularly inspected and serviced.
 One of our experts can service your driveline today.